Pravind Jugnauth

-Pravind Kumar Jugnauth (born 25 December 1961) is a Mauritian politician serving as the prime minister of Mauritius since January 2017.
-Jugnauth has been the leader of the Militant Socialist Movement (MSM) party since April 2003.
+Pravind Kumar Jugnauth (born 25 December 1961) is a Mauritian politician and former Prime Minister, succeeding, Aneerood Jugnauth, his father, who retired as leader of the majority in 2017.
+Following the victory of his, Alliance Morisien, coalition in the 2019 Mauritian General Elections, he remained in office, eventually losing the 2024 Mauritian general election.
+Jugnauth is the leader of the Militant Socialist Movement (MSM) party.
 He has held a number of ministerial portfolios and also been Leader of the Opposition.

 Early life and education

-Born on 25 December 1961 in La Caverne, a suburb area in Vacoas-Phoenix, Mauritius, Jugnauth was born into a Hindu Yaduvanshi Ahir family.
-He was born to Anerood Jugnauth, a barrister, and Sarojini Ballah, a schoolteacher.
+Born on 25 December 1961 in La Caverne, a suburb area in Vacoas-Phoenix, Mauritius, Jugnauth was born into a Hindu family.
+He was born to Anerood Jugnauth, former President and prime minister of Mauritius, and Sarojini Ballah, a schoolteacher.
 He has an elder sister, Shalini Jugnauth-Malhotra.

 After primary schooling at Aryan Vedic, he studied at Royal College Curepipe.
 He then went on to study law at the University of Buckingham, thus joining the Lincoln's Inn, and became a barrister.
 He then joined Aix-Marseille University in France where he graduated with a "diploma in civil law."